ankitaduttagupta/ankitaduttagupta/README.md

 ## *[Mahindra First Choice Services](https://github.com/ankitaduttagupta/Mahindra_first_choice_capstone)*

-The goal of this project is to :
+It is a capstone project from Grey Atom, whose goal is to :

     1. Generate meaningful insights on Geolocation Based customer & revenue Analysis